premAI-io/dev-portal/docs/registry.md

     - `manifest.json`: a file specifying all the service metadata.

         ```json
         {
             "id": "dolly-v2-12b", // id of the service
             "name": "Dolly v2 12B", // name of the service
             "beta": true, // we suggest to put it as true meaning that is a new servcie
             "description": "Dolly-v2-12b, developed by Databricks, is an instruction-following large language model trained on diverse capability domains.
 It exhibits remarkable instruction following behavior, surpassing the foundation model it's based on, Pythia-12b.
 The model is particularly designed for commercial use and its inference can be run on various GPU configurations.", // service short description
             "documentation": "", // leave it blank, will be populated by the README.md
             "icon": "", // leave it blank, will be populated by the logo.svg absolute url
             "modelInfo": {
                 "memoryRequirements": 24576, // amount of memory required in MiB
                 "tokensPerSecond": 18 // if it's a text generative model the amount of tokens per second generated
             },
             "interfaces": [
                 "chat" // list of interfaces the service is compatible with
             ],
             "dockerImages": {
                 "gpu": { // where the docker image should run: gpu | cpu
                     "size": 40689160223,
                     "image": "ghcr.io/premai-io/chat-dolly-v2-12b-gpu:1.0.2"
                 }
             },
             "defaultPort": 8000, // try to keep 8000
             "defaultExternalPort": 8333 // put a random number here
         }
         ```
+        > The docker `image size` can be computed by running `docker image size: docker inspect -f "{{.Size}}" image-name:image-version`.

+        > The model `memoryRequirements` can be estimated by running `docker stats` at prediction time and monitoring the memory used by the model.

+        > In order to get modelInfo `tokensPerSecond` you can run several predictions, compute the number of generated tokens and divide it by the inference time.
+Finally by taking the average tokenPerSecond you have an estimation of the tokensPerSecond.

     - `logo.svg`: a logo of your service in svg format 256x256.
     - `README.md`: documentation of the service, how to use it, tips and tricks, license.
 Provide all the insights and the information necessary to exploit the model at maximum capacity.